SandroWissmann/Bricks/README.md

 `W 26 H 18`

-Define the size of the board.
+It defines the size of the board.
 All sizes from all levels should be the same.
-If you want different sizes you have to change it in all the `.lvl` files.
+If you want different sizes, you have to change it in all the `.lvl` files.

 #### Lines starting with a `#`: